 - Disease and pathology

 Several accredited schools and institutions offer surgical instrument technician and sterile instrument technician courses and certification.
-Most certifications require that the aspiring technician pass a criminal background check prior to being accepted.
-Drug screenings are also required, generally at the expense of the student.
 Courses for this certification focus directly on the specific tasks an instrument technician will perform, such as:

 - Departmental safety operations